hanakivan/random-string/README.md

 ## Usage

-The function takes any number of string arguments.
+The function takes no arguments.
-You can also use conditionals to append a className only if the condition is true.

 ```javascript
 const randomString = generateRandomString();